-These sessions can last for a 1-2 days so leaving time for team building and brainstorming activities is equally important to creating an effective and fun strategic planning process.
+These sessions can last for one or two days, so making time for team building and brainstorming activities is equally important to running an effective and engaging strategic planning session.

-Competitive strategy requires you to focus part of your attention outside your own organization to what's happening in the marketplace, and guiding your decision making based on your current and desired position in the market.
+Competitive strategy requires you to focus part of your attention outside your own organization to what's happening in the external marketplace and guiding your decision making based on your current and desired position within the market.

-Your decisions are a based on what your competitors are doing, and what you anticipate them to do in the future.
+Your key decisions are based on both internal factors as well as what your competitors are doing and what you anticipate them to do in the future.

-Every company should be aware of their competitors activities, but competitive strategic planning is a focused approach to creating a competitive advantage within the organization; with the goal of increasing marketshare and beating your competitors.
+Every company should be aware of their competitors activities, but competitive strategic planning is a focused approach to creating a competitive advantage within the organization, with the goal of increasing market share.